LynchLab/MAPGD/README.md

 <h6> make_bordyen_theta.py  </h6> A script to automatically generate some source code for minimization.
 The code does not work correctly.
 <h6> make_newton_rho.py </h6>  A script to automatically generate some source code for minimization.
 The code does not work correctly.
 <h6> make_newton_theta.py </h6> A script to automatically generate some source code for minimization.
 The code doe not work correctly.
-<h6> marker.txt </h6> A list of 30,000 some odd markers for asexuallity that were found in Tucker et al.
+<h6> marker.txt </h6> A list of 30,000 some odd markers for asexuality that were found in Tucker et al.
 <h6> score_markers.py </h6> A script to record the % of makers in a file that and individual has.
 Usage python score\_markers.py marker.txt GENOTYPES.gcf.

 <h3> Example Analysis </h3>